jonathangranskog/Presto/README.md

 # Presto - A VR Application to Practice Presentations

 Presto is a virtual reality application for SteamVR that lets you practice presentations in virtual environments.
 Its goal is to let you use tools that help you improve your presentations and prepare for the real deal.
-Presto reads normal PDF files so need to do anything extra.
+Presto reads normal PDF files so no need to do anything extra.

 ## How to install